 Roundtable Format

-The roundtable discussions provide a safe place during the conference to discuss sensitive topics and personal issues affecting game devs today.
+The roundtable discussions provide a safe place during the conference to discuss sensitive topics, plus personal and vocational issues affecting game devs today.
 And we'll ask people to turn off their devices so that conversations can be uncompromised.
 Topics for roundtables in the past have included diversity, mental health and managing work-life balance.

 Please note: We don't usually accept proposals for panel sessions, however if you are interested in doing a panel instead of a talk please email Susan at susan@tandemevents.co.uk rather than completing the Speaker Submissions Form.